 A foundational design principle of the Urbit network is that the address space is limited.
 This rarity helps qualify Urbit as a collectible, and thus creates a non-zero acquisition cost for an address.
 This cost discourages abuses like spam and bot-net attacks.
 Traditionally, these attacks are made with quasi-unlimited access to IP addresses.
 The unit economics of acquiring planets for these nefarious purposes is a strong deterrent.

-We anticipate the relative pricing of stars and planets to align (so to speak) as Tlon and others increase education about Urbit, and as additional planet sellers and hosting providers enter the market.
+One would expect that in an efficient market the relative pricing of stars on one hand, and planets on the other hand would eventually align (so to speak).
+This may come to pass as the Urbit community increases education about Urbit, and as additional planet sellers and hosting providers enter the space.

-Finally, there are 4,294,967,296 (or 232) planets on the network.
+Finally, there are 4,294,901,760 (or ~232) planets on the network.
 Planets currently trade largely in a range of $10 to $15.
-While we expect planet prices to fluctuate from provider to provider as described in the previous post, we also expect they will ultimately find an equilibrium price somewhere near their current range for two reasons.
-First, this range is affordable for most purchasers, and second, the cost to configure addresses for distribution is fairly static and acts as something of a price floor.
+We expect planet prices to fluctuate from provider to provider as described in the previous post, based on the quality of services various providers offer.
+That said, it's worth noting that the cost to configure addresses for distribution is fairly static and this may act as something of a lower bound.

 That said, we also anticipate that planet prices will be abstracted away from most purchasers, and will be included in bundled annual packages of hosting and data routing services.
 For this reason, infrastructure service providers (i.e. hosting providers) will likely be the best positioned parties to capture value from planet distribution.